dotnet/docs/docs/architecture/blazor-for-web-forms-developers/data.md

 services.AddDbContext<MyDbContext>(options =>
     options.UseSqlServer("MY DATABASE CONNECTION STRING"));

-The above code will connect to a SQL Server database with the specified connection string.
+The preceding code will connect to a SQL Server database with the specified connection string.
 You can place the connection string in your *appsettings.json* file, environment variables, or other configuration storage locations and replace this embedded string appropriately.

 You can then generate the database table appropriate for this class using the following commands: